dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

 `--tests`: key-value pairs of test names.
-Key is the name of test and value is required minimal number of tests eg. --test unique=1 not_null=2 (do not put spaces before or after the = sign).
+Key is the name of test and value is required minimal number of tests e.g. --test unique=1 not_null=2 (do not put spaces before or after the = sign).

 #### Example